 23. If the cardholder has agreed to standard billing, Priority Pass membership will expire if the cardholder does not inform Priority Pass that they wish to renew their membership in writing prior to the end of the membership.

-24. The Priority Pass group of companies shall not be held responsible for any disputes or claims that may occur between the cardholder and/or any guests and a lounge operator.
-All disputes must be settled directly with the lounge in question and the Priority Pass group of companies shall not be liable for any costs, damages, losses or expenses related to such disputes.
+24. The Priority Pass group of companies shall not be held responsible for any disputes or claims that may occur between the cardholder and/or any guests and a lounge operator, and the Priority Pass group of companies shall not be liable for any costs, damages, losses or expenses related to such disputes.

 27. Priority Pass makes no representations as to any income, use, excise or other tax liability of cardholders as a result of their Priority Pass membership.
 Cardholders are advised to check with their accountant or tax adviser for further information.
 The cardholder is solely responsible for any tax liability as a result of Priority Pass membership.